-This pretty valley is a favourite all year round however it is simply stunning in late summer and autumn.
+The pretty valley of Borrowdale is a favourite all year round however it is simply stunning in late summer and autumn.
 The valley is densely wooded in places and there are two ancient woods that really come to life as the leaves start to change colour.
-Elusive Jay birds squawk and flutter through the trees, count yourself lucky if you manage to capture more than a glimpse of one!
-The best way to enjoy the autumn colours is an easy 8 mile loop of the valley starting from Grange and following the River Derwent to Seatoller through woodlands and old quarries and then on an elavated path above the valley.
+Elusive jay birds squawk and flutter through the trees, count yourself lucky if you manage to capture more than a glimpse of one!
+The best way to enjoy the autumn colours is an easy 8-mile loop of the valley starting from Grange and following the River Derwent to Seatoller through woodlands and old quarries and then on an elevated path above the valley.

 Langdale is a spectacular valley.
 The Langdale Pikes provide a stunning backdrop to this famous location that is eternally popular with walkers and climbers.
 Enjoy a simple stroll along the valley floor through fields and over old bridges.
 Finish up in the Old Dungeon Ghyll hotel and enjoy a pint in front of the roaring fire in the bar.

 Brothers Water near Ullswater is perfect for an early morning stroll.
 There is something quite special about seeing the mist rising off the water as the day warms up.
 Start from Cow Bridge where there is parking and walk along the side of the water with Low Wood on your right.
 Low Wood is dotted with wizened old trees with gnarly branches and roots.
 In the early morning light, it can look quite spectacular.

 5. Grasmere and Rydal